 Invoice preparation is about bringing all the details together from one business to another to create a document that explains a bill to be paid.

 Provide a brief concise description of the goods or services supplied so the customer understands what they’re paying for.
-This saves the customer coming back to question any details.
+This saves the customer from coming back to question any details.

 Make sure your invoicing process has been thought out to streamline the whole process.